bs2kbs2k/smlinux/README.md

 ~/.local/share/smlinux smlinux
 ~/.local/share/sm64pc sm64pc/ex master
 ~/.local/share/sm64ex sm64pc/ex nightly
+~/.local/share/sm64ex-coop sm64ex-coop
 ~/.local/share/render96ex render96ex *only if launched with shortcut*
-~/.local/share/sm64ex-coop sm64ex-coop
 ~/.local/share/cheaterex cheaterex *only if launched with shortcut*
 ~/.local/share/sm64-port sm64-port *only if launched with shortcut*
 ~/.local/share/sm64nx sm64nx *smlinux creates links in game dir*

 ## **Are there any cheats?**

-On all forks besides sm64-port, some cheats are built in and enabled automatically if launched from shortcut and available in options menu.
+On all forks besides sm64-port, some cheats are built in and enabled automatically if launched from shortcut, and can be found in-game in options menu accessible  when paused.
 On compatible sm64ex based forks additional cheats are applied with $4Y$'s CHEATER patch and PeachyPeaches' Dynamic Option System.

 ## **How do I apply external data such as textures?**